 Functional pain is real pain that exists for more than 6 months and occurs with no evidence of a specific physical disorder (such as peptic ulcer disease).
 It is also not related to body functions (such as menstrual periods, bowel movements, or eating), a drug, or a toxin.
 Functional pain can be severe and typically interferes with the person's life.
 Exactly what causes the pain is unknown.
 But the nerves of the digestive tract may become oversensitive to sensations (such as normal movements of the digestive tract), which do not bother most people.
 Genetic factors, life stresses, personality, social situations, and underlying mental disorders (such as depression or anxiety) may all contribute to functional pain.
 Chronic abdominal pain in children may be related to a need for attention (as when a sibling is born or the family moves), the stress of starting school, lactose intolerance, or sometimes child abuse.

-Many physical disorders cause chronic abdominal pain (see Table 3: Physical Causes and Features of Chronic Abdominal Pain).
+Many physical disorders cause chronic abdominal pain ( Physical Causes and Features of Chronic Abdominal Pain).
 The most common causes vary by age.

 In children, the most common causes are

 In young adults, common causes include

 Indigestion (dyspepsia) due to peptic ulcer or drugs such as aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs)

 Stomach irritation (caused by aspirin or NSAIDs, cola beverages [acidity], and spicy foods)

 Gallbladder disorders, such as cholecystitis

 In older adults, cancer (such as stomach, pancreatic, colon, or ovarian cancer) becomes more common.
 In addition, menopause increases abdominal symptoms in women who have disorders such as irritable bowel syndrome, inflammatory bowel disease, and endometriosis.